Sustainable Living Tips

 Dial down your heat or A/C when you're away

-Adjusting your thermostat 7 to 10 degrees (higher during the summer, lower during the winter) for eight hours each day will yield up to a 10% savings on your annual energy bill and help shrink your carbon footprint.
+Adjusting your thermostat 7 to 10 degrees (higher during the summer, lower during the winter) for eight hours each day will yield up to a 10 percent savings on your annual energy bill and help shrink your carbon footprint.
 Go a step further by adding insulated window curtains to block drafts in the winter and sunlight in the summer.

 Switch to rechargeable batteries